What Is CTR?

 So, in my humble opinion, very possibly THE most important metric you can try to improve in SEO.

-Another reason why I think CTR is so important is because the “click” is the entry route into a massive array of datapoints that open up following a click.
-From a click you can measure vital SEO metrics like:
+Another reason why I think CTR is so important is that the “click” is the entry route into a massive array of data points that open up following a click.
+From a click, you can measure vital SEO metrics like:

 CTR SEO Metrics

 - Bounce Rate

 - Seeing how many pages a user visits